Jezidmar/Wake_word_detector/README.md

   --clip_norm 1.0 \
   --lr 3e-4 \
   --save_path /path/to/save/checkpoints \
-  --use_version_1 True
+  --use_version_1 True \
+  --use_wandb True \
+  --wandb_name trial12
 ```

-Make sure you set master address and port correctly inside training script
+Make sure you set master address and port correctly inside training script.

+Training scripts support logging with wandb.

+If you want to train using wandb, you need wandb account and